-Anemones are normally fish killing machines.
+Anemones are normally fish-killing machines.
 Their tentacles have specialized cells, called nematocysts, which are designed to inject would-be prey with paralyzing chemicals when triggered, typically when prey touches the area with the nematocyst.

 So how does it work?
 Are clownfish immune to the sting?
 Does the anemone hold back on the sting deliberately and not pull the trigger?
 If so, what is the mechanism?
 Do the clownfish send a signal that says, “Fish are friends, not food?”
-Or maybe the slime coating a clownfish’s scale either insulates them against the sting, rendering it harmless, or prevents detection and stinging, the first place?
+Or maybe the slime coating a clownfish’s scale either insulates them against the sting, rendering it harmless or prevents detection and stinging, in the first place?